thesephist/sistine/content/start.md

 ## Customize

-Let's add a little more to this example site with some customization to the template and style.
+Let's add a little more to this example site by adding a post, and updating some template styles.

 ### Custom templates

 One customization we might make is to show a special warning message on content pages that are marked as `draft: true`.
-We can do this by modifying our `tpl/index.thml` template.
+We can do this by modifying our `tpl/index.html` template.

 ```
 <!doctype html>